School of Nursing Student Handbook

 Physical, Drug Screen and Titers

-- Students must submit proof of a physical and 10-panel drug screen*, all requested titers (MMR, HepB, Varicella), most recent flu vaccination, TB skin test and Tetanus booster to Student Health Services (fax to 423-425-2305) to have the appropriate form (Physical Examination and Health Documentation Form) completed clearing them for clinical.
+- Students must submit proof of a physical and 10-panel drug screen*, all requested titers (MMR, HepB, Varicella), most recent flu vaccination, TB skin test and Tetanus booster to University Health Services (fax to 423-425-2305) to have the appropriate form (Physical Examination and Health Documentation Form) completed clearing them for clinical.

 *The physical must have been completed within six months of the deadline for submitting clinical requirements.
 The drug screen for all graduate programs except Nurse Anesthesia must be completed within six months of the deadline for submitting clinical requirements.
 Nurse Anesthesia students must wait and complete their drug screen at a random time during their first semester in the program when instructed to do so.